awsdocs/amazon-mq-developer-guide/doc_source/getting-started-rabbitmq.md

 ```

 **Note**
-For more information about working with the RabbitMQ Java client library, see the RabbitMQ [Java Client API Guide](https://www.rabbitmq.com/api-guide.html)\.
+For more information about working with the RabbitMQ Java client library, see the [RabbitMQ Java Client API Guide](https://www.rabbitmq.com/api-guide.html)\.

-## Step 3: delete your broker<a name="w39aab9c15c11"></a>
+## Step 3: delete your broker<a name="w43aab9c15c11"></a>

 If you don't use an Amazon MQ broker \(and don't foresee using it in the near future\), it is a best practice to delete it from Amazon MQ to reduce your AWS costs\.